-- Check the floor coverings for dampness.
+- Inspect and clean out the drain holes in the bottom of the doors and body. - · Check the floor coverings for dampness.
 Carpeting and floor mats may remain damp for a long time, especially in winter.
-This dampness can eventually cause the floor panels to corrode. - Use a high-pressure spray to clean the underside of your car.
+This dampness can eventually cause the floor panels to corrode - Use a high-pressure spray to clean the underside of your car.
 This is especially important in areas that use road salt in winter.
 It is also a good idea in humid climates and areas subject to salt air.
 Cars with ABS have a sensor and wiring at each wheel.
-Be careful not to damage them. - Have the corrosion-preventive coatings on the underside of vour car inspected and repaired periodically.
+Be careful not to damage them. - Have the corrosion-preventive coatings on the underside of your car inspected and repaired periodically.